q-sw/terraform-library/README.md

 # terraform-library
-This project manager all my git repositories
+This is my terraform library.
+It contains all my terraform modules